Eruvae/f1tenth_gym_ros/README.md

 **Install the following dependencies:**

 - **Docker** Follow the instructions [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/) to install Docker.
 A short tutorial can be found [here](https://docs.docker.com/get-started/) if you're not familiar with Docker.
 If you followed the post-installation steps you won't have to prepend your docker and docker-compose commands with sudo.
-- **nvidia-docker2**, follow the instructions [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) if you have a support GPU.
-It is also possible to use Intel integrated graphics to forward the display, see details instructions from the Rocker repo.
+- **nvidia-container-toolkit**, follow the instructions [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) if you have a supported GPU.
+It is also possible to use Intel integrated graphics to forward the display, see detailed instructions from the Rocker repo.
 If you are on windows with an NVIDIA GPU, you'll have to use WSL (Windows Subsystem for Linux).
 Please refer to the guide [here](https://developer.nvidia.com/cuda/wsl), [here](https://docs.nvidia.com/cuda/wsl-user-guide/index.html), and [here](https://dilililabs.com/zh/blog/2021/01/26/deploying-docker-with-gpu-support-on-windows-subsystem-for-linux/).
 - **rocker** [https://github.com/osrf/rocker](https://github.com/osrf/rocker).
 This is a tool developed by OSRF to run Docker images with local support injected.
 We use it for GUI forwarding.
 If you're on Windows, WSL should also support this.

 **Installing the simulation:**